phsym/Simple-NoSQL/README.md

 gnu-gcc

 ## Progress :
-Little by little, I'm improving it.
-I'm doing this just for myself, but feel free to contribute, clone and use it.
+Step by step I'm improving it.
+I'm doing this for myself, but feel free to contribute, clone and use it.<br>
+Comments and documentation will come later.

 ## License :
 This program is free software; you can redistribute it and/or modify